joaquin-castillo/ESP32_WiFi_Bring-Up/README.md

 - Install esptool.py
 - Flash firmware with esptool.py on command line

-### Download and install the Arduino IDE
+## Download and install the Arduino IDE
 In order to configure the Feather as a USB-serial bridge, you need to program it to do so.
-A simple way to do this s through the Arduino IDE.
+A simple way to do this is through the Arduino IDE.
 Download the latest verion of the IDE [here](https://www.arduino.cc/en/software).
 Launch the installer and follow its prompts to complete installation.

-### Install approriate board cores
+## Install appropriate board cores
 Next you must include the proper board cores in order for the Feather to be recognized by the IDE.
-Follow the steps on [this page](https://learn.adafruit.com/adafruit-feather-m4-express-atsamd51/setup) and the [page after](https://learn.adafruit.com/adafruit-feather-m4-express-atsamd51/using-with-arduino-ide) until you've installed the SAMD boards in the Board Manager.
+Follow the steps on [this page](https://learn.adafruit.com/adafruit-feather-m4-express-atsamd51/setup) and the [page after](https://learn.adafruit.com/adafruit-feather-m4-express-atsamd51/using-with-arduino-ide) until you've installed the SAMD boards in the IDE Board Manager.

-### Program the Feather with the following code
+## Program the Feather with the following code
 Now when you plug the Feather into you computer you should see it pop up in the Port menu (Tools > Port:).
 Copy and paste the following code into the IDE and upload.

 ```